Train for a Career as a Patient Care Technician

 How long will the training take?

 Career Step’s Patient Care Technician program includes 130 hours of course material.
-Upon completion, you will be placed in a clinical externship of up to 100 hours for a total of 230 hours.
+Upon completion, you can also add an optional clinical externship of up to 100 hours, for a total of 230 hours.
 At a full-time pace, our program is designed to be completed in 4 months; however, we include 12 months of program access to ensure you can complete the training on your schedule and at your pace.

 What will I be learning?

-The Career Step online Patient Care Technician training program with Clinical Externship covers the following:
+The Career Step online Patient Care Technician training program covers the following:

 - Patient rights and safety